ixy-languages/ixy.rs/README.md

 ### Example

-`examples` contains all demo applications included in this crate.
+`examples` contains all sample applications included in this crate.

 ## Internals